Reporter alleges GOP hopeful Greg Gianforte body-slammed him

 “Get the hell out of here,” Gianforte says.

 The Gallatin County Sheriff’s Office said it’s investigating allegations of an assault involving the wealthy Bozeman businessman.
-Jacobs, who was taken to a Bozeman hospital, could not be reached for comment by The Associated Press, and authorities did not provide other details.
+At a news conference, Sheriff Brian Gootkin said authorities were interviewing witnesses and Jacobs and plan to talk with Gianforte but that he has right to decline.
+He says the office hasn’t seen any video of the incident.

-The incident is a last-minute curveball in Thursday’s nationally watched race, which was partly seen as a referendum on Donald Trump’s presidency.
-The majority of voters are expected to have already cast ballots through early voting, and it was unclear how much of an effect it may have.
+It is a last-minute curveball in Thursday’s race, which was partly seen as a referendum on Donald Trump’s presidency.
+The majority of voters were expected to have already cast ballots through early voting, and it was unclear how much of an effect it may have.

 Gianforte and Democrat Rob Quist, who declined to comment, are seeking to fill the state’s seat in the U.S. House left vacant when Ryan Zinke resigned to join Trump’s Cabinet as secretary of the Interior Department.